Dwolla/send-money-app/README.md

 DWOLLA_APP_SECRET="YOUR_DWOLLA_APP_SECRET"
 DWOLLA_APP_ENV="sandbox"

-ADMIN_EMAIL="YOUR_DWOLLA_ACCOUNT_EMAIL" # This is the email yuo used to sign up for a Sandbox account.
+# This is the email you used to sign up for a Sandbox account.
+ADMIN_EMAIL="YOUR_DWOLLA_ACCOUNT_EMAIL"
 ```

 ### Creating the Auth0 Application